vpalcar/calendar_appbar/example/README.md

-# example

-A new Flutter project.
+# Calendar AppBar Example App

+This is offical AppBar Example App developed by Vid Palčar.

+## Documentation and Source Code

+For documentation and source code visit [repository](https://github.com/vpalcar/calendar_appbar).

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.